dogkisser/goonto/Readme.md

 | Wallpaper changer   |      ✅      |     ❌     |
 | Walltaker support   |      ❌      |     ❌     |
 | Text-to-speech      |      ❌      |     ❌     |

+Prompts and babble generated with an LLM :)